-March, 2022
+May 11, 2022

-RESOLUTION NO. XXXX-XX

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF NEWPORT AUTHORIZING THE ADOPTION OF THE 2022 NEWPORT HAZARD MITIGATION PLAN UPDATE
+THE CITY OF NEWPORT

+RESOLUTION OF THE COUNCIL No. 2022-86
-WHEREAS, the City of Newport recognizes exposure to natural hazards that increase the risk to life, property, environment, within our community; and

-WHEREAS; pro-active mitigation of known hazards before a disaster event can reduce or eliminate long-term risk to life and property; and

-WHEREAS, The Disaster Mitigation Act of 2000 (Public Law 106-390) established new requirements for pre- and post- disaster hazard mitigation programs; and

-WHEREAS; the 2022 Plan identifies mitigation goals and actions to reduce or eliminate long-term risk to people and property in Newport from impacts of future hazards and disasters; and

-WHEREAS, adoption by the City Council demonstrates their commitment to hazard mitigation and achieving goals outlined in the 2022 Newport Hazard Mitigation Plan Update.

-NOW, THEREFORE, BE IT RESOLVED that the City of Newport

-- 1) Adopts in its entirety, the 2022 Newport Hazard Mitigation Plan Update (the "Plan") as the jurisdiction's Natural Hazard Mitigation Plan and resolves to execute the actions identified in the Plan that pertain to this jurisdiction. - 2) Will use the adopted and approved portions of the Plan to guide pre- and post-disaster mitigation of the hazards identified. - 3) Will coordinate the strategies identified in the Plan with other planning programs and mechanisms under its jurisdictional authority. - 4) Will continue its support of the Hazard Mitigation Committee as described within the Plan. - 5) Will help to promote and support the mitigation successes of all participants in this Plan. - 6) Will incorporate mitigation planning as an integral component of government and partner operations. - 7) Will provide an update of the Plan every five years.
+- WHEREAS, the City of Newport, RI recognizes exposure to natural hazards that Increase the risk to life, property, environment, within our community; and - WHEREAS, pro-active mitigation of known hazards before a disaster event can reduce or eliminate long-term risk to life and property; and - WHEREAS, the Disaster Mitigation Act of 2000 (Public Law 106-390) established new requirements for pre- and post- disaster hazard mitigation programs; and - WHEREAS, the 2022 Plan identifies mitigation goals and actions to reduce or eliminate long-term risk to people and property in Newport from impacts of future hazards and disasters; and - WHEREAS, adoption by the City Council demonstrates their commitment to hazard mitigation and achieving goals outlined in the 2022 Newport Hazard Mitigation Plan Update.
+NOW THEREFORE, BE IT - RESOLVED: that the City of Newport adopts in its entirety, the 2022 Newport Hazard Mitigation Plan Update (the "Plan") as the jurisdiction's Natural Hazard Mitigation Plan and resolves to execute the actions identified in the plan that pertain to this jurisdiction which includes the following conditions: - 1) Use the adopted and approved portions of the Plan to guide pre- and post-disaster mitigation of the hazards identified. - 2) Coordinate the strategies identified in the Plan with other planning programs and mechanisms under its jurisdictional authority.

-PASSED AND ADOPTED on [insert date]

-leanne-Marie Napolitano, Mayor and Council Chair, City of Newport

-ATTEST:

-Laura Swistak, City Clerk, City of Newport
+- 3) Continue support of the Hazard Mitigation Committee as described within the Plan. - 4) Help promote and support the mitigation successes of all participants in this Plan. - 5) Incorporate mitigation planning as an integral component of government and partner operations. - 6) Provide an update of the Plan every five years.

+IN COUNCIL READ AND PASSED

+NOVEMBER 9, 2022 utal

+Laura C. Swistak City Clerk This page intentionally left blank.